 To apply for an antique car registration in Wisconsin, vehicle owners need to satisfy certain requirements and complete the procedure through the WI Department of Transportation (DOT).
 Before registering a vintage car at a local DOT branch, applicants need to prepare the necessary paperwork and pay the applicable fees.
 In addition to the hobbyist or antique vehicle registration, drivers in Wisconsin are required to obtain a regular auto registration for their personal vehicles.
-At the end of the old car registration procedure, applicants will need to apply for either collector or hobbyist vintage license plates.
-Learn more information about how to register an antique vehicle in Wisconsin by reviewing the sections below.
+At the end of the classic car registration procedure, applicants will need to apply for either collector or hobbyist license plates.
+Learn more information about how to register an antique vehicle in WI by reviewing the sections below.

 Definition of a Custom or Antique Vehicle in Wisconsin